-IPSC has created a Sepsis Awareness Month social media plan to help you effectively communicate the risks of this deadly infection directly to your audiences via your social media platforms.
-This social media plan includes messaging, imagery, video links, and additional resources to be utilized throughout the month of September.
-You can also folow IHA on Facebook, Twitter, and LinkedIn and share our posts.
-IPSC ask you to partner with us to spread the word about sepsis and help our communities See it.
+IPSC has created a Sepsis Awareness Month social media plan to help you communicate the risks of sepsis on your social media platforms.
+This plan includes messaging, imagery, video links, and resources to be utilized throughout the month of September.
+You can also follow IHA on Facebook, Twitter, and LinkedIn and share our posts.
+IPSC ask you to help us to spread the word about sepsis and help our communities See it.
 Stop it.
 Survive it.